 For more information on our programs and scheduling, please contact our coordinators.

 Forms for this program can be found on our Patient Forms page by clicking here.

 Nystrom & Associates, Ltd. will not certify patients for medical cannabis.
-If you are using cannabis, certain medications will not be appropriate for you.
+If you are using cannabis or cannabinoid based products, certain prescribed medications may not be appropriate for you.
 Furthermore, if your choice to use cannabis is believed to be worsening your psychiatric condition, we may elect to end care with you.
 If you are interested in learning more about medical cannabis we suggest you contact your primary care clinic or your insurance provider.

 - Controlled substance medications have potential for misuse.
 They are intended to improve function and/or ability to work, and are not simply to feel good.

 - Our providers may not prescribe standing doses of benzodiazepines with stimulant medications.

 - Our providers do not prescribe pain medication or medical cannabis.